GigaElk/gigaelk.github.io/_posts/2016-05-01-SwitchNShakes.markdown

 category: Android
 description: Play Switch-N-Shakes, a new type of block puzzle game!
 Switch the blocks to clear the board, and when the juicer is full shake to shuffle!

-*Aim the launcher by dragging with your finger.
-*Tap to fire the launcher to destroy blocks, or trade places.
-*Chain blocks to fill the juicer and earn higher points.
 ---